egor-tensin/jekyll-theme/_posts/2020-02-24-ssh-tunnel-windows.md

 Say, you have access to SSH server `gateway` on port 22, and you want to gain access to HTTPS server `dest` on port 443, which is only accessible from the network both it and the SSH server belong to.
-You can the run something like
+You can then run something like

 ```
 ssh -L 4433:dest:443 gateway -p 22